Mark the Evangelist: Biblical and traditional information

-The Coptic Church accords with identifying Mark the Evangelist with John Mark, as well as that he was one of the Seventy Disciples sent out by Christ (Luke 10:1), as Hippolytus confirmed.
-Coptic tradition also holds that Mark the Evangelist hosted the disciples in his house after Jesus's death, that the resurrected Jesus Christ came to Mark's house (John 20), and that the Holy Spirit descended on the disciples at Pentecost in the same house.
+The Coptic Church accords with identifying Mark the Evangelist with John Mark, as well as that he was one of the Seventy Disciples sent out by Jesus (Luke 10:1), as Hippolytus confirmed.
+Coptic tradition also holds that Mark the Evangelist hosted the disciples in his house after Jesus's death, that the resurrected Jesus came to Mark's house (John 20), and that the Holy Spirit descended on the disciples at Pentecost in the same house.
 Furthermore, Mark is also believed to have been among the servants at the Marriage at Cana who poured out the water that Jesus turned to wine (John 2:1–11).

 According to the Coptic tradition, Mark was born in Cyrene, a city in the Pentapolis of North Africa (now Libya).
-This tradition adds that Mark returned to Pentapolis later in life, after being sent by Paul to Colossae (Colossians 4:10; Philemon 24.
-Some, however, think these actually refer to Mark the Cousin of Barnabas), and serving with him in Rome (2 Tim 4:11); from Pentapolis he made his way to Alexandria.
+This tradition adds that Mark returned to Pentapolis later in life, after being sent by Paul to Colossae (Colossians 4:10; Philemon 24.)
+Some, however, think these actually refer to Mark the Cousin of Barnabas), and serving with him in Rome (2 Timothy 4:11); from Pentapolis he made his way to Alexandria.
 When Mark returned to Alexandria, the pagans of the city resented his efforts to turn the Alexandrians away from the worship of their traditional gods.
 In AD 68, they placed a rope around his neck and dragged him through the streets until he was dead.

 Veneration

 The Feast of St Mark is observed on April 25 by the Catholic and Eastern Orthodox Churches.
-For those Churches still using the Julian Calendar, April 25 according to it aligns with May 8 on the Gregorian Calendar until the year 2099.
-The Coptic Orthodox Church observes the Feast of St Mark on Parmouti 30 according to the Coptic Calendar which always aligns with April 25 on the Julian Calendar or May 8 on the Gregorian Calendar.
+For those Churches still using the Julian calendar, April 25 according to it aligns with May 8 on the Gregorian calendar through the year 2099.
+The Coptic Orthodox Church observes the Feast of St Mark on Parmouti 30 according to the Coptic calendar which always aligns with April 25 on the Julian calendar or May 8 on the Gregorian calendar.

 Where John Mark is distinguished from Mark the Evangelist, John Mark is celebrated on September 27 (as in the Roman Martyrology) and Mark the Evangelist on April 25.

 Mark is remembered in the Church of England and in much of the Anglican Communion, with a Festival on 25 April.

 In art

 Mark the Evangelist is most often depicted writing or holding his gospel.
-In Christian tradition, Mark the Evangelist is symbolized by a lion.
+In Christian tradition, Mark the Evangelist is symbolized by a winged lion.

 Mark the Evangelist attributes are the lion in the desert; he can be depicted as a bishop on a throne decorated with lions; as a man helping Venetian sailors.
 He is often depicted holding a book with pax tibi Marce written on it or holding a palm and book.
 Other depictions of Mark show him as a man with a book or scroll, accompanied by a winged lion.
 The lion might also be associated with Jesus' Resurrection because lions were believed to sleep with open eyes, thus a comparison with Christ in his tomb, and Christ as king.

 Mark the Evangelist can be depicted as a man with a halter around his neck and as rescuing Christian slaves from Saracens.